buyekeobare/alx_javascript/Cookies_local_storage/README.md

 Access your code with http://localhost:8080/7-index.html Build every feature with vanilla Javascript only src/index.js should stay empty - all your Javascript must be in your HTML, inside <script> tag

+# Evaluation Quiz

+0. What are the browser web storage options available in JavaScript?

+Local storage, session storage, and indexedDB

+1. How can you dynamically create and append multiple HTML elements using JavaScript?

+By using a loop to create the elements and the appendChild() method to append them By using the createElement() method multiple times and manually appending them By using the innerHTML property to generate the HTML markup

+2. How can you access and modify the value of an HTML input field using JavaScript?

+By using the value property of the input element
+By using the setAttribute() method with the value attribute By using the innerText property of the input element

+3. How can you check if local storage is supported in the user's browser?

+By using the navigator.storage API

+4. What is the maximum storage capacity for local storage in most web browsers?

+5MB

+5. How can you change the CSS styles of an HTML element using JavaScript?

+By modifying the style property of the element
+By adding or removing CSS classes from the element
+By using the setAttribute() method

+6. How can you create a new HTML element using JavaScript?

+By using the createElement() method

+7. How can you remove an HTML element from the DOM using JavaScript?

+By using the removeChild() method
+By using the parentNode property
+By using the remove() method

+8. How can you read cookies with JavaScript?

+By accessing the cookies property of the window object

+9. How can you change the text content of an HTML element using JavaScript?

+By using the innerHTML property
+By using the textContent property
+By using the innerText property

+10. What is the difference between local storage and session storage?
+    Score: 1.0

+Local storage is permanent, while session storage is temporary and cleared when the browser is closed

+11. How can you access an HTML element using JavaScript?

+By using the getElementById() method
+By using the getElementsByClassName() method
+By using the querySelector() method

+12. What are some specific settings you can apply to a cookie?

+Expiry date, domain, and path

+13. How can you remove an item from local storage using JavaScript?

+By using the removeItem() method

+14. What is the purpose of the js-cookie library?

+To simplify the creation and manipulation of cookies in JavaScript

+15. How can you add an event listener to an HTML element using JavaScript?

+By using the addEventListener() method

+16. How can you create a cookie using JavaScript?

+By using the document.cookie property

+17. What does DOM stand for in web development?

+Document Object Model

+18. How can you change the attribute value of an HTML element using JavaScript?

+By using the setAttribute() method
+By directly modifying the attribute property of the element By using the removeAttribute() method

+19. How can you use the setItem() method in local storage?

+To store data in local storage